unframework/ng-ux-tips/_posts/2015-08-01-dropdown-focus-and-blur.md

 </html>
 ```

 The user opens the dropdown by clicking (or hitting `Enter`) on the "Choose Action" button.
-Then they click the dropdown element, and so on.
+That displays the list of dropdown items in the `div` next to that button.
+Then they click a specific element in the dropdown menu, and proceed onwards.
+Looks good so far.

 But what if they choose not to do anything?
 The user might scan the action list and decide to click on something else on the screen instead.
 The dropdown menu will be "stuck" there, which is not consistent with how most native implementations would behave in that case.
-The user can, of course, click the toggle button again, but we can do better than that!
+The user can, of course, click the toggle button again, but we should have better quality UX than that.

+We need a way to detect when the user starts performing actions elsewhere.

-Right off the bat, let's not even think of simply attaching a `click` handler to the `body`.
-There are many ways to lose focus, and some do not even involve user input (e.g. an app alert popup designed to "steal focus").
+Right off the bat, let's note that it is not enough to simply attach a `click` handler to the `body` element.
+There are many ways to lose focus, and some do not even involve user input (e.g. an app alert popup designed to "steal focus" and initiated via timeout or network activity).
 We need to use a deeper, more comprehensive hook.

-That hook, of course, is the `blur` event that the browser generates on any focus change:
+The browser gives us a hook like that: it is the `blur` event generated before a focus change from one element to another:

 ```html
 <html ng-app="app">